nj-ramadhan/polman-dsk-ros-arm-robot-dobot/README.md

 # polman-ros-dobot
-developed in Bandung Polytechnic for Manufactruing (POLMAN) at Robotics Laboratory
+Developed in Bandung Polytechnic for Manufactruing (POLMAN) at Robotics Laboratory

 # change to the original code
 Copied from the original ros-dobot repository, added a subscriber for moving the robot and a new node for publishing points for the Inverse Kinematics.